hjelev/rpi-mqtt-monitor/README.md

 Only python is not automatically installed, the rest of the dependancies should be handeled by the auto installation.
 It will also help you configure the host and credentials for the mqtt server in config.py and create the cronjob configuration for you.

-## Manual Installation
+## Manual
 If you don't like the automated installation here are manuall installation instructions:

 Install pip if you don't have it:
 ```bash
 $ sudo apt install python-pip
 ```
-Then install this module needed for the script:
+Then install this python module needed for the script:
 ```bash
 $ pip3 install paho-mqtt
 ```